Debt jubilee

-A debt jubilee is a clearance of debt from public records across a wide sector or a nation.
+A debt jubilee is one form of debt relief, specifically a clearance of debt from public records across a wide sector or a nation.
 Such a jubilee was proposed as a solution to debt incurred or anticipated during the COVID-19 recession.
 The American economist Michael Hudson is a proponent of a debt jubilee, writing in a Washington Post op-ed that it was an alternative to a depression.
 Similarly, anthropologist David Graeber pointed to kings' historical use of debt jubilees during regime changes to suggest that a debt jubilee would have been an appropriate response to the 2008 financial crisis.
 Another proponent of debt jubilee is Australian economist Steve Keen.

+History of debt relief

+The earliest known debt cancellation was proclaimed by Enmetena of Lagash c.
+2400 BCE.
+Similar measures were enacted by later Sumerian, Babylonian and Assyrian rulers of Mesopotamia, where they were known as "freedom decrees" (ama-gi in Sumerian).